kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 Sonic Gym environment has total 12 action dimension originally.
 Each action means ["B", "A", "MODE", "START", "UP", "DOWN", "LEFT", "RIGHT", "C", "Y", "X", "Z"] key of original game pad.
 In game, We need to use only 6 combination of key.
 They are ['LEFT'], ['RIGHT'], ['LEFT', 'DOWN'], ['RIGHT', 'DOWN'], ['DOWN'], ['DOWN', 'B'], ['B'].
 Every key combination of replay file are converted to these 6 action.

+In this environment, Agent need to travel the map for reaching the final location by passing various traps and monsters.
+At some Act, Agent need to defeat the boss monster at the final point.

 # Reference
 1. Gym Retro: https://github.com/openai/retro
 2. Retro-movies: https://github.com/openai/retro-movies